pypi/warehouse/docs/user/attestations/producing-attestations.md

 (source and binary distributions within a release) at upload time.

-Attestations are currently only supported when uploading with [Trusted Publishing], and currently only with GitHub-based Trusted Publishers.
+Attestations are currently only supported when uploading with [Trusted Publishing], and currently only with GitHub and GitLab-based Trusted Publishers.
 Support for other Trusted Publishers is planned.
 See [#17001](https://github.com/pypi/warehouse/issues/17001) for additional information.